-Management, including the CEO and CFO, has conducted an evaluation to assess the effectiveness of the Group's internal control over financial reporting as of 30 June 2008 based upon criteria set forth in the Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on their assessment, management concluded that, as at 30 June 2008, the Group's internal control over financial reporting was effective.
+Management, including the CEO and CFO, has conducted an evaluation to assess the effectiveness of the Group's internal control over financial reporting as of 30 June 2009 based upon criteria set forth in the Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based on their assessment, management concluded that, as at 30 June 2009, the Group's internal control over financial reporting was effective.

-The audit reports set out on page 56 are issued in accordance with auditing standards of the Public Company Accounting Oversight Board (US).
-These reports express unqualified opinions on the consolidated financial statements of the Group as of and for the year ended 30 June 2008 as well as on the effectiveness of the Group's internal control over financial reporting as at 30 June 2008.
+The audit reports set out within the Company's Annual Report filed on Form 20-F are issued in accordance with auditing standards of the Public Company Accounting Oversight Board (US).
+These reports express unqualified opinions on the consolidated financial statements of the Group as at 30 June 2009 and 30 June 2008 and for the three years ended 30 June 2009 as well as on the effectiveness of the Group's internal control over financial reporting as at 30 June 2009.